Hedeby and Danevirke

 Community Members have visited.

-Adrian Turtschi Airpunk Alessandro Votta Alexander Lehmann Allison Vies Ammon Watkins Ana Lozano Anna Wludarska Argo ArnaudFilloux Ask Gudmundsen Assif Astraftis Atila Ege Bazikoln Bin Bodil Ankerly Can SARICA Carstenhansen Caspar Dechmann Chenqtao Chole Ross Christoph Christravelblog Claire Bradshaw Clyde Cobaltrage Colossus Csaba Nováczky CugelVance CyBeRr Dagmara Dan Dan Pettigrew Daniel C-Hazard Dibro Dimitar Krastev Dirk-pieter Echwel Einziger Elia Vettorato Ellen Nielsen Els Slots Erik Jelinek Errol Neo Eva Kisgyorgy FK FS Farinelli Feldhase Femke Roos Filip Murlak Flexiear Frederik Dawson George Gdanski Grendel Gongan HannahJoergensen Harald T. Harry Mitsidis Hubert IOM Iain Jackson Ingemar Eriksson Ivan Rucek JGirlJGirl Jakob Frenzel Jan Zimmermann Jan-Willem Janina Lehmann Jarek Pokrzywnicki Jasam Jean Lecaillon Jesse S 2010 Jezza JohanneB John Smaranda Jonas Hagung Jonas Kremer Jonas Martinsson Jose Antonio Collar Joshuakirbens Judith Tanner Kasia M. Kbecq Knut Kristin Lars Jensen Lidiane Lois Dekker Lubos Lier Luis Filipe Gaspar MaYumin Manuelfunk Martina Rúčková Michal Kozok Michiel Dekker Mikko Mikko Syrjä Nan Nasebaer Nicole Kilian Nihal Ege Patrik Paul Schofield Peter Alleblas Peter Lööv PeterH Philipp Peterer Q Rachel Perkins Ralf Regele Randi Thomsen Raphael Reza Robin Frank Roger Ourset Roman Bruehwiler Roman Koeln Roman Raab Ronbon Rudegirl Sabrina Liebehentschel Sascha Grabow Sebasfhb Simonh SirLoydd Solivagant Stanislaw Warwas Stewie Stijn Svein Elias Tatiana Nikulnikova Thibault Magnien Thomas Buechler Thomas van der Walt Thorben Timonator Tino A Offner Tsunami Usagi1974 Uwebart VLabhard Vlad Lesnikov WalGra Walter H. Wojciech Fedoruk YaroMir Yevhen Ivanovych Zos M Zoë Sheng
+Adrian Turtschi Airpunk Alessandro Votta Alexander Lehmann Allison Vies Ammon Watkins Ana Lozano Anna Wludarska Argo ArnaudFilloux Ask Gudmundsen Assif Astraftis Atila Ege Bazikoln Bin Bodil Ankerly Can SARICA Carstenhansen Caspar Dechmann Chenqtao Chole Ross Christoph Christravelblog Claire Bradshaw Clyde Cobaltrage Colossus Csaba Nováczky CugelVance CyBeRr Dagmara Dan Dan Pettigrew Daniel C-Hazard Dimitar Krastev Dirk-pieter Echwel Einziger Elia Vettorato Ellen Nielsen Els Slots Erik Jelinek Errol Neo Eva Kisgyorgy FK FS Farinelli Feldhase Femke Roos Filip Murlak Flexiear Frederik Dawson George Gdanski Grendel Gongan HannahJoergensen Harald T. Harry Mitsidis Hubert IOM Iain Jackson Ingemar Eriksson Ivan Rucek JGirlJGirl Jakob Frenzel Jan Zimmermann Jan-Willem Janina Lehmann Jarek Pokrzywnicki Jasam Jean Lecaillon Jesse S 2010 Jezza JohanneB John Smaranda Jonas Hagung Jonas Kremer Jonas Martinsson Jose Antonio Collar Joshuakirbens Judith Tanner Kasia M. Kbecq Knut Kristin Lars Jensen Lidiane Lois Dekker Lubos Lier Luis Filipe Gaspar MaYumin Maciej Gil Manuelfunk Martina Rúčková Michal Kozok Michiel Dekker Mikko Mikko Syrjä Nan Nasebaer Nicole Kilian Nihal Ege Patrik Paul Schofield Peter Alleblas Peter Lööv PeterH Philipp Peterer Q Rachel Perkins Ralf Regele Randi Thomsen Raphael Reza Robin Frank Roger Ourset Roman Bruehwiler Roman Koeln Roman Raab Ronbon Rudegirl Sabrina Liebehentschel Sascha Grabow Sebasfhb Simonh SirLoydd Solivagant Stanislaw Warwas Stewie Stijn Svein Elias Tatiana Nikulnikova Thibault Magnien Thomas Buechler Thomas van der Walt Thorben Timonator Tino A Offner Tsunami Usagi1974 Uwebart VLabhard Vlad Lesnikov WalGra Walter H. Wojciech Fedoruk YaroMir Yevhen Ivanovych Zos M Zoë Sheng

 The Plaque